HugoBlox/hugo-blox-builder/starters/academic-cv/content/courses/hugo-blox/guide/formatting/media.md

 ---
-title: Learn JavaScript
+title: Embed Media
-summary: Easily learn JavaScript in 10 minutes!
+summary: Easily embed audio and video media in Hugo sites
 date: 2023-10-24
-type: docs
-math: false
-tags:
-  - JavaScript
-image:
-  caption: 'Embed rich media such as videos and LaTeX math'
-content_meta:
-  content_type: 'Tutorial'
-  difficulty: 'Beginner'
-  prerequisites: ['HTML']
-  trending: true
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.